suyunjing-su/OpenList-Docs/docs/guide/install/docker.md

 | `ffmpeg` | Pre-installed FFmpeg image for generating thumbnail for local storage   |
 | `aria2`  | Pre-installed aria2 image for offline downloading.                      |

 You can append a suffix using the `-` symbol after any of the mirror tags to switch to an image with the corresponding environment.
-For example, `openlistteam/openlist:latest-aio` `openlistteam/openlist:beta-aria2` `openlistteam/openlist:v3.40.0-ffmpeg`
+For example, `openlistteam/openlist:latest-aio` `openlistteam/openlist:latest-aria2` `openlistteam/openlist:latest-ffmpeg`(latest is not online)

 If the thumbnail generation function still does not work when using the pre-installed ffmpeg, please confirm: